JakeRoggenbuck/kronicler/README.md

 ## Performance

 Kronicler is designed to be as lightweight as possible.
-By adding logs to a queue concurrently\*, Kronicler doesn't affect performance by much \[citation needed\].
+By adding logs to a queue concurrently\*, Kronicler doesn't affect performance by much \[[PR #73](https://github.com/JakeRoggenbuck/kronicler/pull/73), [PR #76](https://github.com/JakeRoggenbuck/kronicler/pull/76)\].

 For accessing logs and running calculations, Kronicler uses a columnar database design to optimize file operations when looking at lots of data from only a few columns typical of analytics tasks.